McMahonLab/blast2ani/Readme.md

 ### BLASTing all metagenomes against all SAGs

+This section documents the workflow for BLASTing the reads from all metagenomes, with identity cutoff, against a set of single cell genomes.
+Resulting in Figure 4 of the manuscript.

 #### Running BLAST
 Ran the following on each SAG and metagenome combo individually.
 Where:
 	- blastn version = 2.2.31
 	- used already made blastdb's from blast single metagenome (info above)
 	- SAG.db = SAG blast db made from fna file (without rrna and contigs renamed for parsing ease)